Telefonica/toolium/docs/bdd_integration.rst

 * :code:`[TIMESTAMP]`: Generates a timestamp from the current time
 * :code:`[DATETIME]`: Generates a datetime from the current time
 * :code:`[NOW]`: Similar to DATETIME without milliseconds; the format depends on the language
+* :code:`[NOW(%Y-%m-%dT%H:%M:%SZ)]`: Same as NOW but using an specific format by the python strftime function of the datetime module
 * :code:`[NOW + 2 DAYS]`: Similar to NOW but two days later
 * :code:`[NOW - 1 MINUTES]`: Similar to NOW but one minute earlier
+* :code:`[NOW(%Y-%m-%dT%H:%M:%SZ) - 7 DAYS]`: Similar to NOW but seven days before and with the indicated format
 * :code:`[TODAY]`: Similar to NOW without time; the format depends on the language
 * :code:`[TODAY + 2 DAYS]`: Similar to NOW, but two days later
 * :code:`[STR:xxxx]`: Cast xxxx to a string